• Skip to primary navigation

 • Soy-Free - Swap out the soy sauce for coconut aminos or Bragg's liquid aminos.

-Does pineapple juice tenderize pork chops?
+Does pineapple juice tenderize meat?

 It sure does!
 The enzyme bromelain is responsible; it dissolves collagen fibers and helps to unravel the proteins.